10 Signs Your Child is Lying

-It can sometimes be a little tricky for moms to tell whether their kids are telling tales or the truth.
-To help, we've rounded up ten common signs your child might be lying from Today Health and MetroKids.
+It can be tricky for moms to tell whether their kids are telling tales or the truth.
+While we often wish we could break out a lie detector test à la Meet the Parents, that probably wouldn't fly in certain circles.
+Instead, here are some common signs your child might be lying from Today Health and MetroKids.
 If you notice your kids exhibiting more than a few of the following signs, it might be worth digging a bit deeper into their story!
+Source: Shutterstock

 1. Unusual Eye Contact